LouiseSteward/learn/childhood-hiv/text/quiz-05.md

 15. Drug resistance may occur when:
 	-	INH prophylaxis for TB interferes with the antiretroviral drugs.
 	-	3 drugs are used instead of 4.
-	+	Nevirapine is used as prophylaxis during delivery.
+	+	NVP is used as prophylaxis during delivery.
 	-	Steroids are given at the same time as antiretroviral treatment.
 16. What should be done if the first-line treatment fails in spite of excellent compliance?
 	-	Increase the dose of the drugs.